Gigabyte5671/Speaker-Controller/README.md

 ### PC
 The script to be run on the connected PC is in the [`controller`](./controller/) directory.
 This script runs in the background, polling the registry for updates to the default audio output device.
-When the default device changes, it notifies the Arduino.
+When the default device changes to one of the specified **"active"** devices, it instructs the Arduino to turn the relay **on**.
+When the default device changes to one of the specified **"inactive"** devices, it instructs the Arduino to turn the relay **off**.

+> [!INFO]
+> You can customise the list of "active" and "inactive" audio devices in the [config](./controller/config.js) file.

 > [!NOTE]
 > You'll need to run `cd controller && npm i` before running this script for the first time.